 Detox tea is the latest craze to flood your Instagram and Twitter feeds.

-Typically, it’s tea sprinkles with some ‘active ingredients’ which are supposed to do things like flush out toxins and help you lose weight.
+It’s essentially ordinary tea with some ‘active ingredients’ which are supposed to do things like flush out toxins and cause you to lose weight.

-If you take a look at the ingredients of any detox or weight-loss tea, you’ll see a bunch of herbal ingredients such as:
+If you take a look at the supplement facts panel of any detox tea, you’ll see a bunch of herbal ingredients such as:

 - Valerian Root